SherOn-Bala/Week3Day4-ContentProvider/README.md

 # Week3Day4-ContentProvider

-Distinguish between dynamic and static for fragments
+Distinguish between dynamic and static for fragments Static fragments are declared in the xml layout file while dynamic fragments are added through code using fragment manager to insert into a container view group.

 1. Create a a custom content provider with an underlying SQL database(Create any database with at least 5 columns and 10 rows).
 Then retrieve data from that content provider and populate the recyclerView